Florence Travel Guide: What to See, Do & Skip (First-timers guide)

 Final Thoughts

-Florence: More Than Just a City: Florence isn’t just beautiful.
+Florence is more than a city.
+It isn’t just beautiful.
 It’s historically legendary.
-This is the city where Leonardo da Vinci lived and worked, where art, science, and architecture changed the world forever.
+This is the city where Leonardo da Vinci lived and worked, where art, science, and architecture changed the world forever!
+And it became one of our favourite cities too as we travelled our way like locals do and understood a bit about the culture in Florence.
+It's

 Comments